Harmanpreet-Microsoft/Data-and-Agent-Governance-and-Security-Accelerator/README.md

 **Why the registration script matters:** `30-Foundry-RegisterResources.ps1` leverages the `aiFoundry` and `foundry.resources[]` sections in `spec.local.json`, validates each resource, and writes the metadata Purview’s DSPM blades use to associate Azure AI Foundry projects with your broader AI estate.
 Without that registration pass, Defender for Cloud may still discover the workspace, but Purview cannot correlate the DSPM recommendation state or surface “Secure interactions for enterprise AI apps” for that project, which is why rerunning the script keeps recommendations aligned with the rest of your environment.

 **Content Safety script behavior:** if `foundry.contentSafety` is missing, the script logs "No foundry.contentSafety" and skips configuration so the rest of the tag run continues.
 When an endpoint is present but the Key Vault secret info is omitted or local auth is disabled, the script automatically requests an Entra ID access token for `https://cognitiveservices.azure.com` (works with system-assigned managed identities) and uses it to call the Content Safety REST APIs.
 Supplying a Key Vault secret still works when you prefer key-based auth.
 In either mode, every Foundry project listed under `foundry.resources` inherits the blocklists/items defined in the spec.

 ---

-## Lower effort to enable

-1. **Author the spec** – capture tenant, subscriptions, Purview account, Azure AI assets, data sources, and compliance intent in your local copy (for example `spec.local.json`).
-2. **Run atomic modules** – invoke only the scripts you need (or call `run.ps1` with tags) to ensure prerequisites, enable compliance services, create policies, and register data sources.
-3. **Validate posture** – use the verification modules to confirm Defender plans, audit ingestion, and Purview policy status, then hand the spec to ops for day-two governance.

----